Erwin Rommel: The Desert Fox

 On 26 May, he assaulted the British positions in and around the town of Gazala in a diversionary attack whilst he mobilised the bulk of his army to turn the enemy’s left flank.
 The British response was confused and hesitant as they counter-attacked in some places while withdrawing in others allowing the ever elusive Rommel the opportunity to isolate British formations and destroy them piecemeal.

-On 28 May, Rommel had to temporarily halt the offensive due to a shortage of oil and had to await re-supply but the British proved incapable of seizing back the initiative.
-Two days later he resumed the offensive and was soon besieging the fortress of Bir Hacheim on the far-left of the Allied line whilst sending forces to probe north in the direction of Tobruk.
+On 28 May, Rommel had to temporarily halt the offensive due to a shortage of oil and had to await supplies, but the British proved incapable of seizing back the initiative.
+Two days later he resumed the offensive and was soon besieging the fortress of Bir Hacheim on the far left of the Allied line whilst sending forces to probe north in the direction of Tobruk.
 The British fearing encirclement began to hastily withdraw.

 Bir Hacheim was defended by Free French Forces many of them Foreign Legion and Colonial Troops from Equatorial Africa.
 Out-numbered almost ten-to-one the French were expected to surrender but in fact held out for over a week not finally abandoning their positions until 10 June.